jasminealee/Beep-Boop/README.md

 * Open GitHub and go to https://github.com/jasminealee/Beep-Boop click "clone or download"; copy the url provided.
 * Go to Terminal and clone the folder by typing "git clone (repository url)" then enter.
 * Open the folder in atom or your choice of text editor.
-* Or go to view the project at https://jasminealee.github.io/Beep-Boop/
+* Or go to view the project website at https://jasminealee.github.io/Beep-Boop/

 ## Known Bugs
 No known bugs